chao1224/MoleculeSTM/README.md

 ## 2 Datasets and Preprocessing

 We provide the raw dataset (after preprocessing) at [this Hugging Face link](https://huggingface.co/datasets/chao1224/MoleculeSTM).
-Or you can use the following python script (see `data/download.py`):
+Or you can use the following python script:
 ```
 from huggingface_hub import HfApi, snapshot_download
 api = HfApi()